tvdavies/dimple/README.md

 ## Run
 Just execute `dimple` from the command line in your project folder and the directories will be copied over.

+Run `dimple watch` if you wish to copy directories and then continue to watch for any changes in those directories.
+When changes are detected the directory will be copied to the target again.

+To cleanup the target directory, run `dimple clean`.
+This will remove all directories specified in `copyDirs` from target directories.